Alvindev03/coffeeData/README.md

 # Coffee Quality Analysis
 Welcome to my Coffee Quality Analysis project!

-The dataset for this project was taken from [jldbc](https://github.com/jldbc/coffee-quality-database).
+## Motivation
+This was my first personal project to help teach myself how to analyze data in Python.
 I wanted to practice my data analysis skills and decided to use this particular dataset to understand if coffee reviews from different parts of the world differ.

 ## Data
-The data was collected in 2018 and I focused on these particular measures of quality (features):
+The dataset for this project was taken from [jldbc](https://github.com/jldbc/coffee-quality-database), who collected this in 2018 and I focused on these particular measures of quality (features):

+Note: I am only working with arabica (vs. robusta) since it has a larger dataset to work with.

 * Aroma
 * Flavor